 So tell me, have you been to Hawaii?
 What were your favourite things to eat, do and visit?

-* Hawaiian Tourism Australia helped organise our Pearl Harbour tours, Spirit of Aloha cruise and car hire.
+* In 2016, Hawaiian Tourism Australia helped organise our Pearl Harbour tours, Spirit of Aloha cruise and car hire.
 I was a guest or received a discount on these and paid for the others travelling in our party.
 I was also a guest of the Lather Spa.
 We booked and paid for our accommodation, airfares and dining options independently.

 Because I know you want more …

 Kirsten and Co: Your ultimate guide to Hawaii (Kirsten was in Hawaii at the same time I was in 2016 and regularly stays in the same apartments)

 Fat Mum Slim: Chantelle’s happy place is Hawaii and she’s been there LOTS (with small children).
 Here’s a link to all the posts she’s written about Hawaii.

 Why I think travel insurance is as important as your passport

 For me, I don’t book a holiday without first taking out travel insurance.
 Often the time of booking flights and accommodation can be long before the time of travel and you can never be certain of what might happen between then and showing your passport at customs.

 I then want to take off knowing that if someone in my family needs it, I’m backed up with help from my travel insurance company.
 For all my recent international trips – to Europe, Hawaii, Bali, Japan and New Zealand – I’ve chosen and paid for Allianz travel insurance.
 I also take out Allianz travel insurance for any domestic travel or road trips we do.

 In my experience, obtaining Allianz travel insurance is a simple and easy process.
 I select and purchase my cover online.
 I’ve found that the insurance cover is competitive in price for the inclusions I select.